minhashemi/Spotify/README.md

 - **JavaScript**: Handles dynamic updates, fetching data, and interacting with the backend.
 - **Cloudflare Workers**: A serverless backend for securely handling API requests, including the Spotify API calls.
 - **Spotify Web API**: Used to retrieve real-time information about the currently playing track or episode.
-- **GitHub**: For version control and collaboration (if you’re using GitHub to manage your project).

 ---

 ## 📝 To-Do List: Future Updates